Bioinformaticslave/SNP-Variant-Annotation-Extraction/README.md

 # Improved SNP Annotation Parser for SnpEff-Annotated VCF Files

-## Overview
+## OverviewTool 1: Improved SNP Annotation Parser

 This Python script Variant_Annotation.py extracts and summarizes variant annotations from a SnpEff-annotated VCF file.
 It was developed as an extension of the variant annotation practical to provide a more flexible and informative method for investigating variants within a genomic region of interest.
+The Variant_Prioritization_Engine.py script ranks variants by clinical actionability using multi-evidence scoring.

 Unlike the original practical script, which only reports missense variants and prints results directly to the terminal, this implementation: